rohany/StandardML-GPU/docs/index.md

 ### Comparing performance of SML libraries
-In paralell to this project, research efforts at CMU have developed a compiler for running Standard ML in parallel on multicore CPUs called the Mlton-Spoonhower compiler.
+In parallel to this project, research efforts at CMU have developed a compiler for running Standard ML in parallel on multicore CPUs called the Mlton-Spoonhower compiler.
 Below we also compare our implementation against this well written, parallel `SEQUENCE` implementation for that research, running on 72 cores.
 Note that we had to run these tests on a different machine to get to run with 72 cores.

 However, there is an implicit amount of overhead in StandardML that must be maintained which can introduce overhead with large computations.
-To get a real taste for the acceleration that our library offers, we now compare our run-time speed to that of Thrust, where a computationaly comperable algorithem can be written independently.
+To get a real taste for the acceleration that our library offers, we now compare our run-time speed to that of Thrust, where a computationally comparable algorithm can be written independently.

 <iframe width="640" height="540" frameborder="1" scrolling="no" src="https://plot.ly/~bhoughton/1.embed"></iframe>
 > You can toggle the display of each trace by clicking on its icon in the legend

-As we can see, our performance is competitive across the board, beating out Thrust on larger input sizes, which is a more fair evaluation of our library given the overhead in interfacing with StandardML.
+As we can see, our performance is competitive across the board, beating out Thrust on larger input sizes, which is a fairer evaluation of our library given the overhead in interfacing with StandardML.

 Additionally, even at 72 cores, a single GTX 1080 handily beats out parallel Standard ML on this parentheses matching problem.
-While there are a lot of low level optimizations that can be made, such as of writing sections of the primitives in raw CUDA, or compressing data to use less memory, in terms of performance given ease of use, our library is the clear choice.
+While there are a lot of low level optimizations that can be made, such as of writing sections of the primitives in raw CUDA, or compressing data to use less memory, in terms of performance given ease of use, our library is the obvious choice.

 ## Background
 Functional programming naturally describes transformations of data in a declarative manner.
 Since functional languages are extremely easy for programmers to express algorithmic ideas in, we hope that their code can run fast and efficiently without having to translate their code into another language.
-Additionally, they should be able to use the same functional programming methodology and see good performance without drastic changes to their own code in Standard ML.
+Additionally, they should be able to use the same functional programming methodology and see superior performance without drastic changes to their own code in Standard ML.

-Functional programs expressed with [`SEQUENCE`](http://www.cs.cmu.edu/~15210/docs/sig/sequence/SEQUENCE.html) primitives allows for powerful abstractions for algorithm design, and leaves the dirty work of efficiently implementing these primitives up to the implementer of the library.
+Functional programs expressed with [`SEQUENCE`](http://www.cs.cmu.edu/~15210/docs/sig/sequence/SEQUENCE.html) primitives allow for powerful abstractions for algorithm design, and leaves the dirty work of efficiently implementing these primitives up to the implementer of the library.
 Primitives like `scan`, `reduce`, `filter`, etc. are extremely data parallel, and map well to the GPU platform.
 However, there previously was no way that functional programmers could use these ideas from a functional setting, having to resort to using libraries like [Thrust](http://docs.nvidia.com/cuda/thrust/#axzz4gcJAv4tP) in C to get the same kind of abstraction.

-Allowing for an interface between Standard ML and the GPU has a number of difficulties, which relate to the restricted nature of GPU computation, in contrast to the lack of restrictions in terms of memory management and syntactic constructs of Standard ML.
-To be specific the difficulties lie in :
+Allowing for an interface between Standard ML and the GPU has several difficulties, which relate to the restricted nature of GPU computation, in contrast to the lack of restrictions in terms of memory management and syntactic constructs of Standard ML.
+To be specific the difficulties lie in:
 1. Providing an intuitive abstraction for memory management for device memory, since Standard ML does not have manual memory management.
 2. Providing a flexible interface (as much polymorphism and higher order functions as possible) that allows users to write mostly SML, and more functional style programs.
 3. Implementing very efficient primitives that allow for arbitrary user-defined functions.